-- The Company's capital structure and voting rights are summarised on page 61 of the Annual Report; - Details of the substantial shareholders in the Company are listed on page 62 of the Annual Report; - The rules concerning the appointment and replacement of Directors are contained in the Company's Articles of Association and are summarised above; - Amendment of the Company's Articles of Association and powers to issue or buy back the Company's shares require a special resolution to be passed by shareholders; - There are no restrictions concerning the transfer of securities in the Company; no special rights with regard to control attached to securities; no agreements between holders of securities regarding their transfer known to the Company; no agreements which the Company is party to that might affect its control following a takeover bid; and, - There are no agreements between the Company and its Directors concerning compensation for loss of office.
+- The Company's capital structure and voting rights are summarised in the Annual Report. - Details of the substantial shareholders in the Company are listed in the Annual Report. - The rules concerning the appointment and replacement of Directors are contained in the Company's Articles of Association and are summarised above. - Amendment of the Company's Articles of Association and powers to issue or buy back the Company's shares require a special resolution to be passed by shareholders. - There are no restrictions concerning the transfer of securities in the Company; no special rights with regard to control attached to securities; no agreements between holders of securities regarding their transfer known to the Company; no agreements which the Company is party to that might affect its control following a takeover bid; and, - There are no agreements between the Company and its Directors concerning compensation for loss of office.